WuChao-2024/tros_en_wuc_check_fork/docs/boxs/segmentation/mobilenet_unet.md

 ## Analysis of Results

-### Publishing Images Using a Camera
+### Use a Camera to Publishing Images

-The terminal output shows the following information:
+The output shows the following information:

 ```shell
 [example-3] [WARN] [1655095719.035374293] [example]: Create ai msg publisher with topic_name: hobot_dnn_detection